Nathanjms/auto-typer-vue3/README.md

 To test the packaged build, run:

+0. `npm install`
-1. `npm pack`
+1. `npm build:vite`
-2. `npm run dev:pack`
+2. `npm run dev:run-pack`

-This will run a dev server for the `/dist` folder instead of the normal one.
+This will run a dev server with the packaged version of `auto-typer-vue3`, instead of the normal one.

 ## Future Plans